avi12/web-ext-deploy/README.md

   ```

   - `zip` string
-    The path to the ZIP from the root.
+    The relative path from the root to the ZIP.
     You can use `{version}` in the ZIP filename, which will be replaced by the `version` entry from your `package.json`
   - `zipSource` string?
-    The path to the ZIP that contains the source code of your extension, if applicable.
+    The relative path from the root to the ZIP that contains the source code of your extension, if applicable.
     You can use `{version}` as well.
   - `changelog` string?
-    The changes made in this version, compared to the previous one.
+    The changes made in this version, compared to the previous one, which will be seen by the Firefox users.
     I recommend providing the changelog via `--firefox-changelog`, so it stays dynamic.
   - `devChangelog` string?
     The technical changes made in this version, compared to the previous one, which will be visible only to the Firefox Add-ons reviewers.